Alex Borg (politician): Early leadership speculation

 During an edition of TVM’s Ħadt l-Aħbar, one of Malta’s most renowned political pundits, architect Robert Musumeci, has endorsed Borg as a future leader of the Nationalist Party.

 Borg played down suggestions by the Prime Minister Robert Abela that he intends to "dethrone" Bernard Grech as PN leader.
 Borg said he suspects Abela kept mentioning him during his Parliament speech because the Prime Minister is bothered by his successful work in Gozo.

 In February 2024, Borg made it to the front page of local newspaper Illum, whereby he was mentioned as a potential leader of the Nationalist Party, following the European Parliament Elections in June 2024.

+2025 PN leadership election

 Following Bernard Grech's resignation as leader of the Nationalist Party in June 2025, leaked internal PN surveys put Borg as the top choice.
 Former leader Adrian Delia announced his candidacy for leadership the same month with Borg's backing.
 Just 24 hours later, Borg announced his intent to run for the post.

 The election was held on 6 September.
-At 01:00AM the next day, Borg announced his victory, though the PN Electoral Commission insisted the race was too close to call.
+Early the next day, Borg announced his victory, though the PN Electoral Commission insisted the race was too close to call.
 The Electoral Commission formally confirmed Borg as leader at 04:00AM, beating Delia on a razor-thin majority of 44 votes.
 He was sworn in as Leader of the Opposition by President Myriam Spiteri Debono on 10 September.

+2026 general election

+Prime minister Robert Abela called a snap election on the 27th of April 2026, following tensions in the Middle East.
+Borg quickly responded through a video on social media where he stated that he is ready to win.
+Shortly after, the Nationalist Party announced that their slogan would be "Nifs Ġdid" (new breath), signalling change to Malta's politics.
+Borg also declared that he would be running on the 12th and 13th districts, signalling return to his Gozitan roots.

+Most of the Nationalist Party proposals are centred around health, with Borg announcing a €600 million investment in the construction of new hospitals, a €300 grant for smart watches and a "Digital Front Door" which plans to bring data into a single, usable platform.
+In a conference on Worker's day, Borg proposed that 18th century villa, Selmun Palace would be renovated to become a 'National Health Village', preventing conditions such as diabetes, heart disease, obesity and mental health problems, while also serving as a 60-bed rehabilitation centre.

+The Nationalist party lost the general election, achieving 44.68% of the votes compared to Labour's 51.77%, however compared to the 2022 election, the gap between the parties shrunk to 21,721 votes.
+Alex Borg was the most voted candidate, receiving 21,825 first-count votes between both districts.